Rachel Roberts (actress): Death

-Roberts was devastated by her divorce from Rex Harrison, and her alcoholism and depression worsened.
+Rachel Roberts was devastated by her divorce from Rex Harrison, and her alcoholism and depression worsened.
 She moved to Hollywood in 1975 and tried to forget the relationship.
 In 1980, Roberts attempted to reconcile with Harrison, but he was married to his sixth and final wife, Mercia Tinker.

-On 26 November 1980, Roberts died at her home in Los Angeles at the age of 53.
+On 26 November 1980, Rachel Roberts died at her home in Los Angeles at the age of 53.
 Her death was initially attributed to a heart attack.
 Her gardener found her body on her kitchen floor, lying amidst shards of glass; she had fallen through a decorative glass divide between two rooms.
 An autopsy later determined that her death was a result of swallowing lye or another alkali, or another unidentified caustic substance, as well as barbiturates and alcohol, as detailed in her posthumously published journals.
 The corrosive effect of the alkali was the immediate cause of death.
 The coroner documented the cause of death as "swallowing a caustic substance" and, later, "acute barbiturate intoxication."
 Her death was ruled a suicide.

 Roberts was cremated at the Chapel of the Pines Crematory in Los Angeles.
-Her journals became the basis for No Bells on Sunday: The Memoirs of Rachel Roberts (1984).
+Her journals became the basis for No Bells on Sunday: The Memoirs of Rachel Roberts, published in 1984.

-In 1992, Roberts' ashes, along with those of her friend Jill Bennett, who committed suicide in 1990, were scattered on the River Thames in London by director Lindsay Anderson during a boat trip, with several of the two actresses' professional colleagues and friends aboard; musician Alan Price sang "Is That All There Is?"
-The event was included as a segment in Anderson's BBC documentary film, also titled Is That All There Is?
+In 1992, Roberts' ashes, along with those of her friend Jill Bennett, who died by suicide in 1990, were scattered on the River Thames in London by director Lindsay Anderson during a boat trip, with several of the two actresses' professional colleagues and friends aboard; musician Alan Price sang "Is That All There Is?"
+The event was included as a segment in Anderson's BBC documentary film, also titled Is That All There Is?.